matt-tomkins/academic-kickstart/content/authors/admin/_index.md

 My current research incorporates quantitative analysis of topography and absolute and relative age dating of glacial and landslide deposits.

-As a Senior Tutor, I contribute to Undergraduate and Masters level courses, including[Environmental Monitoring and Modelling Concepts](https://matt-tomkins.github.io/GEOG-70581/) (in progress!) and [Understanding GIS](https://www.manchester.ac.uk/study/masters/courses/list/02180/msc-environmental-monitoring-modelling-and-reconstruction/all-content/GEOG71552#course-unit-details), deliver lectures, seminars and laboratory-fieldwork activities and supervise student theses
+As a Lecturer in GIS, I contribute to Undergraduate and Masters level courses, including[Environmental Monitoring and Modelling Concepts](https://emm-concepts.com/) and [Understanding GIS](https://www.manchester.ac.uk/study/masters/courses/list/02180/msc-environmental-monitoring-modelling-and-reconstruction/all-content/GEOG71552#course-unit-details), deliver lectures, seminars and laboratory-fieldwork activities and supervise student theses.